vramperez/Accounting-Proxy/README.md

 - `callback`: function, which is use to retrieve the accounting value or the error message.
 The function has 2 parameters:
   + `error`: string with a description of the error if there is one.
 Otherwise, `null`.
   + `ammount`: number with the amount to add to the accounting.

-The function `subscriptionCount` is an optional count function that only will be called when the proxy receives a valid Context Broker subscription.
-The arguments are the same as in the `count` function, but in this case the field `time` will be `undefined` in the `countInfo` argument.

 The function `getSpecification` should return a javascript object with the usage specification for the accounting unit according to the TMF635 usage management API ([TMF635 usage Management API](https://www.tmforum.org/resources/standard/tmf635-usage-management-api-rest-specification-r14-5-0/)).